Class: SC.Binding

 It must return either the transformed value or an error object.

 Transform functions are chained, so they are called in order.
-If you are extending a binding and want to reset the transforms, you can call resetTransform() first.
+If you are extending a binding and want to reset its transforms, you can call resetTransform() first.

 Parameters: